Lymphatus/libcaesium/README.md

 	int quality;
 	bool exif_copy;
 	int dct_method;
-	/*
-	 * Parameters you have no reason to set as they will be
-	 * overwritten during the process
-	 */
-	int color_space;
-	enum TJSAMP subsample;
-	int width;
-	int height;
 } cs_jpeg_pars;
 ```
 The first 3 parameters matters, in term of compression, while the others will be set by the compressor/decompressor